saumya/FirebaseHostingTest/README.md

 Currently its working fine as a proto.

 ### TODO
+ - Check for implemeting this in a framework
  - UI fixing
  - UX fixing
  - Check if Native would be good or PWA